-Hopefully, these tips will reassure you.
+Hopefully, these tips on speeches at same sex weddings will reassure you.
 Either way, we’re more than happy to help write it for you or edit a draft you’re not altogether confident about.

 1. A gay wedding doesn’t require a gay speech.
 There’s no such thing.
 You are just preparing a speech about some people you know and love.

 2. Gay weddings don’t require extra dollops of innuendo.
 Seriously.
 Unless you think the audience demands it.
 But that’s the same with any speech.
 Ten friends of any sexual persuasion who fly off to get married in Ibiza will require a different tone than those who tie the knot in front of friends and family in Marlow.
 That’s not a gay thing, it’s an audience thing.

 3. Fathers of gay brides don’t need to use their speech to ‘endorse’ their daughter’s sexuality.
 She’s getting married to someone she loves.
 So speak about her and her wife in exactly the same way you would speak about her and her husband (in a parallel universe).